ymanshur/sleepbook-demo/README.md

 ## RESTful API Endpoints

-The basic to implement RESTful APIs is to group endpoints based on main resources to at least fulfill the required business processes as MVPs to perform the required [functions](#functional-requirement).
+The basic approach to implement RESTful APIs is to group endpoints based on main resources to at least fulfill the required business processes as MVPs to perform the necessary [functions](#functional-requirement).

 API design can be improved later according to the needs or best practices of RESTful API.
 It can be considered to apply [nested resources](https://guides.rubyonrails.org/routing.html#nested-resources) to emphasize domain context or describe user behavior.